mila-dan/disaster-response-pipeline/README.md

 sqlalchemy
 flask

-All libraries can be installed using the command: pip install -r requirements.txt
+To install all libraries: pip install -r requirements.txt

 To run the project:

+1. Run ETL script:

-1. python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
+	python process_data.py disaster_messages.csv disaster_categories.csv InsertDatabaseName.db

-	This creates a sqlite database DisasterResponse.db using input files "disaster_messages.csv" and "disaster_categories.csv" and a final ETL script process_data.py.

-2. python train_classifier.py ../data/DisasterResponse.db classifier.pkl

-	This builds a machine learning model classifier.pkl using a python machine learning script train_classifier.py.
+2. Run a machine learning script:

-3. python run.py
+	python train_classifier.py ../data/InsertDatabaseName.db classifier.pkl

+3. Run a Flask web app:

-	This runs a Flask web app where using can enter a new message to classify and see the input dataset overview.
+	This runs a Flask web app

 ## Summary of Findings

-3 machine learning models have been tested:
+Several machine learning algorithms have been tested:
-1. RandomForestClassifier gives a high training accuracy (0.99) but low test accuracy (0.27%)
+1. RandomForestClassifier
-2. MultinomialNB gives low training and test score
+2. MultinomialNB
-3. Logistic Regression gives the highest testing score (0.32%) out of all models
+3. Logistic Regression

-Logistic Regression model has been chosen for this dataset.
-The parameters tuning was done using GridSearchCV which gave the following best parameters:
-{'clf__estimator__C': 1.0,
- 'clf__estimator__penalty': 'l1',
- 'clf__estimator__solver': 'saga',
- 'text_pipeline__vect__max_df': 0.85}
+The data was gathered and cleaned using the ETL script.

+The machine learning pipeline was created to train multi-output Logistic Regression model into various categories.

+Flask app was created to give the training data overview and classify the messages the user entered.

 ## Acknowledgments

 This project was done as the part of Udacity learning.
+The data have been provided by [Appen](https://appen.com/).